Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 What can I do if I suspect my loved one has been the subject of abuse or neglect in a Columbia Nursing Home?

-Several options may be available to you if you suspect that you or your loved one have been the subject of improper care, abuse, or neglect.
-You can report the conduct to the South Carolina office of the Ombudsman and can also file a complaint with South Carolina Department of Health and Environmental Control (DHEC), the South Carolina agency charged with oversight and inspection of long term and residential care facilities.
+Several options may be available to you if you suspect that you or your loved one has been the subject of improper care, abuse, or neglect.
+You can report the conduct to the South Carolina Office of the Ombudsman and also file a complaint with the South Carolina Department of Health and Environmental Control (DHEC), the state agency responsible for overseeing and inspecting long-term and residential care facilities.
 Either entity may initiate an investigation, and the results of that investigation can be important in helping to establish a claim against a nursing home facility.
 Victims can also get the help of a nursing home abuse attorney to file their claim.

 It may be difficult to determine if your loved one has been harmed by nursing home abuse or neglect.
 Some signs of abuse to consider, however, are loss of appetite, weakness, delirium, confusion, agitation, skin deterioration or tearing, or unusual odors.